renzmann/renzmann.github.io/content/emacsd.md

 If I had to sum up the theme of my configuration, it would be "vanilla extract".
-In only a few instances do I change overt behavior of Emacs, the most noticiable departure of course being the color theme and [corfu](https://github.com/minad/corfu) completion-at-point.
+In only a few instances do I change overt behavior of Emacs, the most noticiable departures of course being the color theme, vertico minibuffer, and [corfu](https://github.com/minad/corfu) completion-at-point.
 Even with those, though, I want a configuration that fits my hands in such a way that I remain comfortable using `emacs -Q` with very little disruption to my normal muscle memory and workflow.

 I do make changes to things that I feel "should have been included."
+Some examples of this are:

+1. Additional major modes for languages like Markdown, go, and rust
-Some examples of this would be error message support for `pyright` in a `*Compilation*` buffer, reasonable indentation behavior for SQL files, updating buffers automatically if their contents change on disk, and syntax highlighting for source blocks in Markdown.
-You may notice that despite the laudable goal of intentded minimalism, this document is is still quite long, as I have found many (ever increasing) quirky behaviors of Emacs that I tweak.

-Most of my time is spent in Org, SQL, Python, and Bash, so the majority of configuration lies around these sections.
+2. Error message support for `pyright` in a `*Compilation*` buffer
+3. Reasonable indentation behavior for SQL files
+4. Updating buffers automatically if their contents change on disk
+5. Syntax highlighting for Source blocks in Markdown.

+You may notice that despite the laudable goal of intended minimalism, this document is is still quite long, as I have found many (ever increasing) quirky behaviors of Emacs that I tweak.
+Most of my time is spent in Org, SQL, Python, Bash, and Markdown, so the majority of configuration lies around these sections.

 ## Tangling {#tangling}